A white eagle with wings splayed, legs apart, head facing to the left with a golden crown, talons and beak adorning a red shield.

 Nowadays, this eagle coat of arms can be found on everything – from underwear to Christmas baubles, to car rental documentation and oven mitts.
 A Polish Eagle tattoo is not uncommon.

 The Poles love their coat of arms, showing it off every opportunity they can.

-The law of the Polish Eagle.
+The law of the Polish Coat Of Arms and Eagle.

-Current legislation about the laws around the coat of arms is unclear at best.
+Current legislation about the laws around the coat of arms feels unclear at best.
 The act that protects the emblem contains errors, misinterpretations, and inconsistencies which make use of the logo for artistic interpretation difficult and confusing.